hetznercloud/cli/docs/reference/hcloud_server_reset-password.md

 ## hcloud server reset-password

-Reset the root password of a server
+Reset the root password of a Server

 ```
 hcloud server reset-password [options] <server>